I have a difficult time trying to relax. That’s why I went the route of sensory deprivation.

 I laid their naked for what must have been about 30 seconds.
 I was just taking in the feeling of actually floating like that.
 It was kind of surreal.
 I then opened my eyes to see how dark it actually was in the room.
 It was dark.
 Like black hole welcome to the Abyss dark.
 There was absolutely no light.
 I could not see anything.

-For the next few minutes I played around with laying in different positions to find what was most comfortable for me.
-I put my hands behind my head, crossed my feet, placed my hands on my chest, laid their with my arms by my side.
+For the next few minutes, I played around with laying in different positions to find what was most comfortable for me.
+I put my hands behind my head, crossed my feet, placed my hands on my chest, laid there with my arms by my side.
 All of them felt great.
 I settled in on just laying their straight with my arms slightly away from my body.

 I was having a hard time totally relaxing and this began to frustrate me.
 I started to wonder if I was doing this right.

 Then it happened.
 I couldn’t help but think is this what it’s like to die.

 Then my mind began to race.
 I thought about work, writing, flag football, my grandmother that passed away a few years ago, my girlfriend, ex-girlfriends, that funny scene in the movie Hall Pass where they’re caught on the security cameras, what I was doing with my life, back to flag football, then my grandmother again, then more work, and why I wasn’t able to shut off my f***ing brain so that I could fully relax.